satya1657/Realtime-Weather-Report-of-a-city/README.md

 Link (deployed on heroku) - https://realtime-weather.herokuapp.com/

 I used a very simple frontend here.
-I just want to learn how to work with APIs in nodejs.
+I just want to learn how to work with APIs in nodejs in this project.

 ![user interface](https://github.com/satya1657/Realtime-Weather-Report-of-a-city/blob/master/UI.png)